Slurbisaur/Verteilte-systeme/README.md

 Any user of the StonksDB is able to access their Data and statistics via the execution of sql-queries on a web-app interface.
 This service is for demonstration purposes running locally but could easily be deployed on a publically accessible server, to provide the content to each User.

+This web-application is a seperate system, which acts as an intersection between the Data storage (the sql-based DB) and the user who wants to see and know stats about their profile and compare them to the stats of other users.

 # Bonus
 *I learned this in the Databases course so I figured why not use my knowledge*